Speed NVC Process US Spouse Visa

 The NVC Case Number, Beneficiary ID Number, and Invoice ID Number listed in the NVC Welcome Letter are needed to access CEAC.

-Your spouse needs a passport from his/her foreign country by this point as the passport information is required to be entered into Form DS-260.
+It is a requirement that your spouse has a passport from his/her foreign country by this point.
+For this purpose, the passport information is part of Form DS-260.
 Make sure that work on obtaining the passport during the USCIS Phase.
 The form asks many questions about the Petitioner and Beneficiaries’ previous addresses, employment, family questions and questions related to any illegal activities.

 Recommendation: The on-line form has a check box to automatically receive your Social Security card after you enter the U.S. We recommend that you do not check this box.
 The card arrives much faster if you go to your local Social Security office after you get to the U.S. (2 weeks) vs. getting it automatically by checking this box (4-6 weeks).